netarchivesuite/solrwayback/README.md

 #### Warc indexer
 Documents in SolrWayback are indexed through the [warc-indexer](https://github.com/ukwa/webarchive-discovery/tree/master/warc-indexer), which is maintained by The British Library.
 This is a fundamental tool for indexing WARC files in SolrWayback and furthermore it is included in the [SolrWayback bundle](https://github.com/netarchivesuite/solrwayback/releases).

+#### Extended Solr guide
+If you install Solr separately instead of using the Solr that ships in the bundle, see the [Extended Solr guide](src/bundle/solr/SOLR.md).
+That guide covers Solr 9 Cloud, including uploading the webarchive-discovery Solr configuration and creating the `netarchivebuilder` collection.

 ## Requirements
  * Works on macOS/Linux/Windows
  * Java 11 (tested with OpenJDK)
  * A nice collection of ARC/WARC files or harvest your own with Heritrix, Webrecorder, Brozzler, Wget, etc.
  * Tomcat 9+ or another J2EE server for deploying the WAR-file
- * A Solr 9+ server with the index build from the Arc/Warc files using the Warc-Indexer version 3.2.0-SNAPSHOT+
+ * A Solr 9+ server with the index build from the Arc/Warc files using the Warc-Indexer version 3.2.0-SNAPSHOT+.
+For a separate Solr 9 Cloud install (not the bundle Solr), see the [Extended Solr guide](src/bundle/solr/SOLR.md).
  * (Optional) chrome/(chromium) installed for page previews to work. (headless chrome)

 ## Build and usage for developers.